 Throughout the past decade, we’ve seen vegan meat alternatives come in every form: hamburgers, bacon, sausages, hot dogs, eggs, jerky, and so much more.
 Now, vegan seafood is about to have its moment.
 Shrimp, caviar, salmon, crab cakes, fish ‘n' chips, and more seafood favorites are getting their plant-based spin.
 This is a great way to add more vegan options for guests to round out your vegan menu.

 Glocalization combines the words "global" and "local" and refers to when a heritage crop - one that's commonplace in one area and considered global cuisine everywhere else - is grown in a non-local planter's land.
 This happens due to cultural and population shifts with natural movement events like immigration, traveling, or cuisine curiosity.
 This is what's known as a "people-centered food policy", which goes beyond just nutrition and agriculture and instead reflects people's cultures, tastes, and desires.

 What Can We Take Away from This Year's Food Trends?

 In all of these emerging food trends, there are a few general takeaways that you should keep in mind when updating your restaurant's menu.

-Food trends are in constant fluctuation as quarantined foodies discover new flavors via the internet and social media.
-Craft your menu in the coming year to peak your customers' interests and keep up with the developing food trends of 2021!
+Food trends are in constant fluctuation with social media outlets like TikTok, Instagram, and Facebook.
+Craft your menu in the coming year to peak your customers' interests and keep up with the developing food trends of 2023!